 Two-element phased arrays are popular for amateur HF RDF base station installations.
 Many directional patterns are possible, depending on the spacing and phasing of the elements.
-A useful example is two $^{1}/{2}$ - λ elements spaced $^{1}/{4}$ - λ apart and fed 90° out of phase.
+A useful example is two $^{1}/{2}-\lambda$ elements spaced $^{1}/{4}-\lambda$ apart and fed 90° out of phase.
 The resultant pattern is a cardioid, with a null off one end of the axis of the two antennas and a broad peak in the opposite direction.
 The directional frequency range of this antenna is limited to one band, because of the critical length of the phasing lines.

 The best-known phased array for RDF is the Adcock, named after the man who invented it in 1919.
 It consists of two vertical elements fed 180° apart, mounted so the array may be rotated.
-Element spacing is not critical, and may be in the range from 0.1 to $0.75 \, \lambda$.
+Element spacing is not critical, and may be in the range from 0.1 to 0.75 λ .
 The two elements must be of identical lengths, but need not be self-resonant; shorter elements are commonly used.
 Because neither the element spacing nor length is critical in terms of wavelengths, an Adcock array may operate over more than one amateur band.

 Fig 13.29 is a schematic of a typical Adcock configuration, called the H-Adcock because of its shape.
 Response to a vertically polarized wave is very similar to a conventional loop.
 The passing wave induces currents I1 and I2 into the vertical members.
-The output current in the transmission line is equal to their difference.
-Consequently, the directional pattern has two broad peaks and two sharp nulls, like the loop.
-The magnitude of the difference current is proportional to the spacing (d) and length (l) of the elements.
-You will get somewhat higher gain with larger dimensions.
-The Adcock of Fig 13.30, designed for 40 m, has element lengths of 12 ft and spacing of 21 ft (approximately 0.15λ).
+The output current in the trans-